v6d-io/v6d/docs/notes/key-concepts/streams.rst

             produced.append((chunk_id, chunk))
         writer.finish()

-And a consumer which takes the chunks from the stream in a loop until receive a :code:`StopIteration` exception:
+Additionally, we create a consumer that retrieves the chunks from the stream in a loop, continuing until it encounters a :code:`StopIteration` exception:

 .. code:: python
    :caption: A consumer of :code:`RecordBatchStream`